pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/load-data-into-pachyderm.md

 !!! note
-    If you are configuring a local cluster to access an external bucket, make sure that Pachyderm has been given the proper access [by configuring your storage credentials](../ingressing_from_diff_cloud)
+    If you are configuring a local cluster to access an external bucket, make sure that Pachyderm has been given the proper access.

 * Add multiple files at once by using the `-i` option or multiple `-f` flags.
 In the case of `-i`, the target file must be a list of files, paths, or URLs